Aprajita-96/KNN-multiple-linear-regression-hive/README.md

 # KNN-multiple-linear-regression-hive

-Problem 1: Find the 5 nearest neighbors (rows) to the row (seat is 54 and the midterm is 110) based on hw, quiz, and final.
+Problem 1: Find the 5 nearest neighbours (rows) to the row (seat is 54 and the midterm is 110) based on hw, quiz, and final.

 Problem 2: Find the estimates of multiple linear regression in which final as the dependent variable and hw and quiz